-Search engines like Google, Bing or Yahoo are then the librarians of the internet.
+Search engines like Google, Bing, or Yahoo are then the librarians of the internet.
 And to deliver relevant results to users who search for particular topics, they need to use a specific recipe to sort through and pick the best results.
-These recipes are complex algorithms that websites need to recognize and understand so that they can offer the best ingredients when they are put into this algorithm.
-So what exactly do search engines value when trawling through the web?
+These recipes are complex algorithms that websites need to recognize and understand to offer the best ingredients when they are put into this algorithm.

-As with any competition, however, certain websites can take steps to “cheat” and get ahead of its competitors.
-For example, a website’s developers could buy a bunch of other bogus websites and link to the original in order to make it show up higher in the results of search engines.
+As with any competition, certain websites can take steps to “cheat” and get ahead of their competitors.
+For example, a website’s developers could buy a bunch of other bogus websites and link to the original to make it show up higher in search engines.
 Eventually, however, search engines like Google and Bing will recognize this loophole and close it.
-For websites both informational and business related to remain relevant over time and with great consistency, those websites should focus on creating quality, relevant content and then trying to figure out how to maximize search engine results based off that content.
-The end result then will be truly optimal, both in the search engines and for the website.
+For websites both informational and business related to remaining relevant over time and with great consistency, those websites should focus on creating quality, relevant content and then trying to figure out how to maximize search engine results based on that content.
+The result then will be truly optimal, both in the search engines and for the website.

 While you got an introduction to the topic of SEO, you can read more on how can you can rank your website higher in search results.